Program

 We anticipate the event will appeal to a target audience of researchers, advocates and actors in health, social services, child protection, education, human rights as well as representatives from governmental agencies, private sector, policy making and humanitarian organizations.

-BIBF2026 aims to enhance equity and diversity through adopting an inclusive attitude which welcomes all, irrespective of race, gender, ability, sexual orientation, ethnicity, or other characteristics, and which provides a platform for open dialogue and candid learning.
+BIBF2026 aims to enhance equity and diversity through adopting an inclusive attitude which welcomes all, irrespective of race, gender, age, ability, sexual orientation, ethnicity, or other characteristics, and which provides a platform for open dialogue and candid learning.

 Pre-Conference Day (18 May)